kmlefran/aiida-aimall/paper.md

 to assist users with generating inputs for AIMAll software [@AIMAll].
 The goal of the AiiDA infrastructure are, in part, to ensure data provenance and calculation reproducibility.
-While `aiida-aimall` has been developed primarily for interface with Gaussian software outputs [@gaussian], through modification of classes provided by `aiida-gaussian` [@aiidagaussian], a versatile workflow enabling interface with other quantum chemistry packages is also made available.
+While `aiida-aimall` has been developed primarily for interface with Gaussian software outputs [@gaussian], a versatile workflow enabling interface with other quantum chemistry packages is also made available.

-Through a variety of workflows that can start with Cartesian coordinates, or even with a SMILES string of a molecule, `aiida-aimall` provides a variety of use cases for automating and complex workflows.
-Additionally tools to ensure that computers are not overloaded through too many simultaneous processes are made availabe through classes of `FromGroupSubmissionController`s from `aiida-submission-controller` to limit active processes.
+Through a variety of workflows that can start with an .xyz file, AiiDA `StructureData`, or even with a SMILES string of a molecule, `aiida-aimall` provides a variety of use cases for automating and complex workflows.
+Additionally, tools to ensure that computers are not overloaded through too many simultaneous processes are made availabe through classes of `FromGroupSubmissionController`s from `aiida-submission-controller` to limit active processes.